ryscheng/www.raymondcheng.net/docusaurus/posts/2026-07-15-open-source-in-the-ai-age/index.md

 superior taste, and in the long term by the need to share what autonomous systems discover.
 If the best models stay open, no closed ecosystem keeps up.

-That is a conviction, but still a bet on a future that has not arrived.
+It's a still a bet on a future that has not arrived, but I'd put money on it.

-Tell me where I'm wrong.
-Publishing an idea so better ones can build on it is the most open-source thing I can do.
+I could be wrong, but publishing the thought process so better ones can build on it is the most open-source thing I can do.